Hinduism in Sierra Leone

 Hinduism in Sierra Leone is the religion of some South Asian expatriates.
 Hindus in Sierra Leone are primarily of South Asian descent and are usually traders.
-There were 3,550 Hindus (0.05%) in Sierra Leone in 2015, according to ARDA.
+There are 4,400 Hindus (0.05%) in Sierra Leone as of 2025, according to ARDA.

 Freetown, the capital and principal city of Sierra Leone, has a large Hindu community, including a Hindu association and a priest.
 Hindus are allowed cremation in Freetown.

 Following the exodus of expatriates in 1999 during the Sierra Leone civil war, the Indian community numbers dwindled to about 1500, mostly businessmen of Sindhi origin.